99818fhwn/SWDep2/README.md

 # SWDep2

-Check out the "docu" direcotry to see the required screenshots + links + detailed instructions in the documentation pdf file
+Check out the "docu" directory to see the required screenshots + links + detailed instructions in the documentation PDF-file